wnfs-wg/spec/spec/shared-private-data.md

 If a sender wants to share multiple private nodes at the same time, it is RECOMMENDED to create a private directory containing all nodes to share and create a single share payload pointing to that directory.

 This directory MAY be constructed on-the-fly.
-Its bare namefilter then consists of only its own `inumber` and its entries don't have their bare namefilters adjusted, as this directory is not meant to have additional revisions or inherit write access to its contents.
+Its name then contains the sender's root DID and the node's i-number.
+This ensures the sender will always have permission to create this name in the private forest.
+The directory's contents may then have names that aren't derived from the name of the sharing directory.

 # Appendix